Abhishek222747/High_performance_job_portal/README.md

 # Job-Portal
 The Job Portal project aims to create a robust and user-friendly platform for job seekers and recruiters, utilizing modern web technologies.
-This application is currently under development, with several core functionalities already implemented, and more features are being actively developed.

 ## Technologies Used: